 Best Cantrips in D&D 5e (Tier List): Reliable Picks for Every Caster

-Before you pick, these two guides remove most spell confusion:
+Before you commit ink to your sheet, these two articles clear most early confusion:

 How this list works